Devpatel7777/Prodigy-InfoTech/World Population/readme.md

-ભાઈ, મેં તારી નવી notebook જોઈ. તેમાં:

-* Top 10 Population
-* Bottom 10 Population
-* Histogram
-* Continent Analysis
-* Density Analysis
-* Scatter Plot
-* Growth Rate
-* Population Trend
-* Box Plot
-* Correlation Heatmap
-* Key Insights
-* Conclusion

-બધું છે. એટલે આ notebook માટે README આ રાખ:

-# 🌍 World Population Analysis Using Python
+# World Population Analysis Using Python

-## 📌 Project Overview
+##  Project Overview

 This project focuses on analyzing global population data using Python.
 The aim of this analysis is to understand population distribution, identify highly populated countries, study population density, analyze growth rates, and generate meaningful insights through Exploratory Data Analysis (EDA).